whetstoneresearch/doppler-indexer-rs/docs/S3_STORAGE.md

 2. Oldest entries are evicted until cache is at 80% of threshold
 3. Evicted data can be re-fetched from S3 on demand

+### Cache Index Persistence

+The cache index is persisted to `data/.cache_index.json` for crash recovery:

+- Index is saved after each eviction cycle
+- On restart, the index is loaded to restore cache metadata
+- Access times are approximated from timestamps (slight drift is acceptable for LRU)
+- Atomic writes via tmp file + rename ensure crash safety

 ## Distributed Coordination

 ### Marker Files